 DevOps policies API

-Many sophisticated customers prefer to interface with Microsoft Purview via scripts rather than via the UI.
-Microsoft Purview DevOps policies now support a REST API offering full CRUD capability (listing, policies for SQL Performance Monitor, policies for SQL Security Auditor).
-See the spec here.
+Many sophisticated customers prefer to interact with Microsoft Purview via scripts rather than via the UI.
+Microsoft Purview DevOps policies now support a REST API that offers full create, read, update, and delete (CRUD) capability.
+This capability includes listing, policies for SQL Performance Monitor, and policies for SQL Security Auditor.
+For more information, see the API specification.

 Mapping of popular DMVs and DMFs

-SQL dynamic metadata includes a list of more than 700 DMVs/DMFs.
-We list here as an illustration some of the most popular ones, mapped to their role definition in Microsoft Purview DevOps policies and provide a URL link to the document that describes them.
+SQL dynamic metadata includes a list of more than 700 DMVs and DMFs.
+The following table illustrates some of the most popular ones.
+The table maps the DMVs and DMFs to their role definitions in Microsoft Purview DevOps policies.
+It also provides links to reference content.